algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 GitHub Actions allow users to create / implement workflows to automate certain tasks when certain conditions are fulfilled, the workflow is composed of 3 parts:

-- it's name
+- It's name
-- the activation condition
+- The activation condition
-- jobs or tasks that the workflow runs
+- Jobs or tasks that the workflow runs

 A GitHub Action has been set up on pull requests on the main branch that: